jmharvey1/ESP32S3_CW_Machine/README.md

 A 2nd tip: Connect the ESP32 to your computer BEFORE launching the ESPhome-Flasher.
 ___

+ The Following text/references are 'out of date' and needs work.
+So, for the moment, ignore.

 A PCB for this project can be ordered from a board manufacturer, like [JLCPCB](https://jlcpcb.com/), using the gerber files found [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_2023-03-16.zip).

 A .PDF schematic for the PCB version of this project is [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_Schematic.pdf)